 A lot of businesses think that in order to get more sales, they need to drive more traffic to their websites.
 And to do that they plough more money into Google ads or SEO.
-While it’s a strategy that sometimes works, it’s not cheap and it’s not efficient.
+While it’s a strategy that sometimes works with enough expenditure, it’s not an efficient use of your money when your conversion rates are low.
 There’s a better way to improve your sales without increasing your ad spend and it’s called conversion rate optimisation, or CRO.

 CRO is the process of increasing the percentage of visitors that take a desired action.
 A conversion is different depending on your business, but for many of us, a conversion is someone getting in touch through a contact form or a phone call.

 One of the cornerstones of CRO is user session monitoring which allows us to record your user’s screens, giving us a visual insight into their journey through your site just as if we were looking over their shoulder.